Feo's Stuff HORROR / THRILLER

 There is a reason this one went "direct to video" and is for "completists" only.

-This review copyright 1999 E.C.McMullen Jr.
+This review copyright 1998 E.C.McMullen Jr.

 *

-The other launched into a rambling babble that forced me to see the movie again.
-I realized that his "explanation" had far more to do with what he was wanted to see than anything shown on the screen.
+The other launched into a rambling babble that compelled me to see the movie again.
+I realized that his "explanation" had far more to do with what he wanted to see than anything on the screen.
 I both understand and appreciate the fact that PHANTASM lives on in this person's mind beyond the films themselves.
 That's all well and good and Don Coscarelli even allowed a few horror writer's / phans to publish (with his authorization) an anthology called PHANTASM: Excursions Into Oblivion.
 But you don't rate a movie on what you wish it was about.
 You see it for what it is, and I'm hoping that the next one is a whole lot better.

 ^